pymupdf/PyMuPDF-Optional-Material/docs/document.rst

         t[2] += pages1                     # by old len(doc1)
 >>> doc1.setToC(toc1 + toc2)               # now result has total TOC

 Obviously, similar ways can be found in more general situations.
 Just make sure that hierarchy levels in a row do not increase by more than one.
 Inserting dummy bookmarks before and after ``toc2`` segments would heal such cases.
+A ready-to-use GUI (wxPython) solution can be found in script `PDFjoiner.py <https://github.com/rk700/PyMuPDF/blob/master/examples/PDFjoiner.py>`_ of the examples directory.

 **(2) More examples:**